 The best thing, though, is that it’s both bright enough to read by or illuminate outside eating areas and can be dimmed for a soft background light.

+Perfect on-off camping shoes with comfort.
 We’ve been recommending the Dirt Boot shoes for all that in-and-out of cars and vans.
+Waterproof and sturdy.

-These bits and pieces will cost you under a tenner and will change your (camping) life!
+Clever clips and cords, these bits and pieces will cost you under a tenner and will change your (camping) life!
 Use the bungee cords to secure tarps, awnings, bits of flapping tent or for 101 other uses.
-The green clips fasten on to canvas taps, tents and so on without damaging the fabric and give you more options for securing.
+The green clips fasten on to canvas taps, tents and so on without damaging the fabric and give you more options for securng.

 Anyway, I embrace my tidiness!
 The medium size is plenty big enough, it’s easy to find things, there’s a mirror and it looks lovely.
 Perfect for hanging in trees, in the car or in the shower block.

 We like to stick a couple of bivvy tents in the back just in case.
-Our favourite sleeping arrangement for fair-weather wild camping is Aqua Quest’s West Coast lightweight mesh tent.
+Our favourite sleeping arrangement for fair-weather wild camping is the Rhino Valley lightweight mesh tent.
 Sleep safe from bugs and able to see the stars.

 It takes about 20 seconds to set up and is roomy, without that claustrophobic coffin-like feeling you get in many small tents.